D-X-Y/NAS-Bench-201/README.md

 In this Markdown file, we provide:
 - [How to Use NAS-Bench-201](#how-to-use-nas-bench-201)

+For the following two things, please use [AutoDL-Projects](https://github.com/D-X-Y/AutoDL-Projects):
 - [Instruction to re-generate NAS-Bench-201](#instruction-to-re-generate-nas-bench-201)
 - [10 NAS algorithms evaluated in our paper](#to-reproduce-10-baseline-nas-algorithms-in-nas-bench-201)